Russ Springer: Professional career

 Springer was involved in a May 16, 2006, incident in a game between the Astros and the San Francisco Giants with Barry Bonds.
 Bonds, with 713 career home runs at the time (one short of tying Babe Ruth for second on the career home runs list), was hit by a Springer pitch in the shoulder.
 Springer was then ejected along with Astros manager Phil Garner.
 He received an ovation from Astros fans as he left the field, leading to criticism from Giants manager Felipe Alou and broadcaster Jon Miller that the ovation was in bad taste.
 Springer was suspended for four games and Garner one game for the incident.

 Springer was again signed by the Cardinals before the 2007 season.
 In 2007, he was 8–1 with an ERA of 2.18 with the Cardinals.
 On January 29, 2009, Springer signed with the Oakland Athletics.
 On August 8, 2009, he was claimed off waivers by the Tampa Bay Rays.

 On July 15, 2010, Springer signed with the Cincinnati Reds.
-The agreement called for Springer to join the Reds' Triple-A team, the Louisville Bats, for a prep assignment prior to possibly joining the Reds.
+The agreement called for Springer to join the Reds' Triple–A team, the Louisville Bats, for a prep assignment prior to possibly joining the Reds.
 The Reds' general manager, Walt Jocketty, was also the general manager for the Cardinals during Springer's two stints there.
-On August 2, 2010, Springer was called up by the Reds from Louisville, replacing Carlos Fisher on the active roster.
+On August 2, Springer was recalled from Louisville, replacing Carlos Fisher on the active roster.

-Springer retired on January 30, 2011.
+Springer announced his retirement from professional baseball on January 30, 2011.